 David is also a published writer and a featured speaker at industry conferences, as well as a guest lecturer at several universities.
 He currently writes for Forbes and the San Francisco Business Times, as well as a food/restaurant column for the San Francisco Bay Times.
 Prior to launching Landis, David served as PR/Community Relations Director for KPIX TV, where he was part of a team that won two national Emmy Awards and a Peabody Award.
 Before that, he was the PR Director of the San Francisco Symphony, where he helped promote the formation of the Symphony’s Youth Orchestra and introduced music director Herbert Blomstedt.

-In his volunteer capacities, Mr. Landis serves on the advisory boards of Project Open Hand (serving meals to people with life threatening diseases) and ODC, San Francisco’s modern dance company, theatre and school.
-He also serves on the board of the City’s Friends of Alta Plaza Park and has been instrumental in the formation of the neighborhood group Friends of Fern Alley in San Francisco.
-He is a past marketing committee member for the San Francisco Symphony, the San Francisco Ballet and SFMOMA.
+In his volunteer capacity, David serves on the advisory boards of Project Open Hand and ODC, San Francisco’s modern dance company.
+He is also a past marketing committee member for the San Francisco Symphony, the San Francisco Ballet, and SFMOMA.